Last updated August 1, 2023.

 Telephone: (571) 483-1700

-Upon a person’s (or a person’s authorized representative’s) request that the Foundation discontinue further contacts, the person’s name and address will be promptly modified in the Foundation’s donor database to ensure that no further contact is made with the person.
-The Foundation will also take steps to ensure that no further contact is made with the individual and that the person’s name is marked accordingly in any external databases or records under the Foundation’s control.
+Upon a person’s (or a person’s authorized representative’s) request that Conquer Cancer discontinue further contact, the person’s name and address will be promptly modified in Conquer Cancer’s donor database to ensure that such type of contact is not made with the person in the future.
+Conquer Cancer will also take steps to ensure that similar contact is no longer made with the individual and that the person’s name is marked accordingly in any external databases or records under Conquer Cancer’s control.
+The foregoing does not apply to transactional communications: Conquer Cancer and its affiliates may still contact you with transaction related communications, such as confirmation of your donation.

 Philanthropy is based on voluntary action for the common good.
 It is a tradition of giving and sharing that is primary to the quality of life.
 To ensure that philanthropy merits the respect and trust of the general public, and that donors and prospective donors can have full confidence in the nonprofit organizations and causes they are asked to support, we declare that all donors have these rights: